-First Avenue Tokyo Station is the shopping heart of the travel gateway, Tokyo Station.
+First Avenue Tokyo Station is the shopping heart of this travel gateway.

-- Places to Shop for Souvenirs and Gifts.
+- Places to Shop for Japanese Souvenirs and Gifts

-- 1 First Avenue Tokyo Station Underground Shopping
+- 1 What to do in Tokyo Station – Underground Shopping

 - 3 Tokyo Okashi Land & Calbee Tokyo Station